cbourke/ComputerScienceII/assignments/designDoc/readme.md

       Who is the client, why are you designing/implementing this project, what is their business model, rules, etc.
   * Overall Design Description: 20pts
-    * This section should  The overview section should provide an overview of the scope of the project.
+    * This section should provide an overview of the scope of the project.
     * You should make reference to the major components but leave the details to the other sections.
     * You should detail how each component fulfills the requirements detailed in